Khelechy/pearbook/README.md

 - **Decentralized Groups**: Create and join expense groups without a central server.
 - **CRDT-Based Syncing**: Automatic conflict resolution using OR-Set (members), OR-Map (expenses), and PN-Counter (balances).
-- **Kademlia DHT Networking**: Simulated DHT for data storage and retrieval in a P2P network.
+- **Kademlia DHT Networking**: Actual DHT using libp2p for data storage and retrieval in a real P2P network.
 - **HTTP API**: RESTful endpoints for group management, expense addition, and balance queries.
 - **Eventual Consistency**: Merges data from multiple nodes to resolve conflicts.